Charles0704/Research-of-Mental-Disorder-Diagnosis_Multi-Branches/README.md

 ![R2](https://github.com/user-attachments/assets/f9dadfaa-1363-47d6-a66d-2756d3b5baca)

-Combining responsible AI, final images are as follows:

 Each image represents a patient and is divided into distinct areas, with each area indicating a specific mental disorder.
 Darker pixels within an area suggest a higher likelihood that the patient may have the corresponding disorder.

 ### Future work: